Nicered/Claudplit/docs/README.en.md

 ## Overview

-Claudplit is a Replit-style AI-powered development environment that enables you to create web applications through natural language conversations.
+ClaudeShip is a Replit-style AI-powered development environment that enables you to create web applications through natural language conversations.
 Simply describe what you want to build, and watch as AI generates, modifies, and runs your code in real-time.

 ### Key Features